My love of salads continues, and so another delicious salad is born!

 The dressing is very simple, only requiring 4 ingredients, and can be prepared while the cauliflower, chickpeas and beets are roasting.
 One of those 4 ingredients is sumac.
-This is the first time I’ve used this spice on the blog.
+This is the second time I’ve used this spice on the blog.
+The first was this delicious Balela Salad.
 You will find sumac to have a sweet, tart, citrus flavor.
 It’s a wonderfully flavored spice and pairs well with each ingredient in the recipe.
 If you don’t have sumac on hand, don’t worry, just think lemon-pepper.
 This salad will be just as fabulous with a simple dressing of garlic, lemon juice, red wine vinegar, salt and pepper.
 But, I do encourage you to try sumac if you’ve never had it.
 I picked up my jar from William-Sonoma, but I’m sure a quick google search will land a few other purchasing options.

 Once vegetables are done, add everything together and give a good toss.
 Add more sumac, salt and pepper to taste.